zeyaddeeb/blog-source/content/posts/bvps.md

 u(x, t) = \int_{-\infty}^{\infty}c(s)e^{-4s^2t}e^{isx}ds,
 $$

-where $$c(x)$$ are the coefficients in the sum, analogous to discrete sums.
+where $$c(s)$$ are the coefficients in the sum, analogous to discrete sums.
 The coefficient function is determined by the initial condition

 $$
 e^{-x^2}\sin(x) = \int_{-\infty}^{\infty}c(s)e^{isx}ds.